OctopusDeploy/push-build-information-buildkite-plugin/README.md

 | Name                           | Description                                                                                                                                                                                                                                                          |  Default   |
 | :----------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------: |
-| `api_key`                      | The API key used to access Octopus Deploy.
-You must provide an API key or set the `OCTOPUS_CLI_API_KEY` environment variable.
-If the guest account is enabled, a key of API-GUEST may be used.
-It is strongly recommended that this value retrieved from an environment variable.
+| `api_key`                      | The environment variable that is configured with your Octopus Server API key used to access Octopus Deploy.
+Use this if you need to specify different keys for different steps in your pipeline.
 | `config_file`                  | The path to a configuration file of default values with one `key=value` per line.                                                                                                                                                                                    |            |
 | `debug`                        | Enable debug logging.                                                                                                                                                                                                                                                |  `false`   |
 | `ignore_ssl_errors`            | Ignore certificate errors when communicating with Octopus Deploy.
 Warning: enabling this option creates a security vulnerability.                                                                                                                                    |  `false`   |